hope-aitchison/hopeful-travels.github.io/_posts/copenhagen.md

 Travelled as far as Christianshavn metro and then had to walk 20 mins to our hotel, Hotel Admiral Could tell that on a nice day this would have been a very pretty walk - but we were under umbrellas Made it to the hotel and checked into our room - unpack and quick nap before setting out Hotel is very grand, rooms are nice and cosy.
 They had a great November deal on when booking via their website of 3 nights for 2.
+Lovely Christmas decorations started to go up.
 Had some issues with our room which we reported before heading out.
 Luckily rain died off a little but still very wet and cold Walked down to Nyhavn and along the main avenue Gothersgade, past Rosenberg castle, to Torvehallerne food hall Spent a few hours here, tried some Smorrebrod and shnapps (dill and rhubarb) and then coffee and pastries, was very cosy and everything was high quality and delicious.